 • Workplace safety requirements

-In India, refrigeration systems must align with standards set by organizations such as Bureau of Indian Standards.
-Globally, many systems follow frameworks influenced by International Organization for Standardization and environmental agreements.
+In India, systems align with standards set by regulatory authorities such as the Bureau of Indian Standards.
+Global frameworks also guide system design and operation.

 • Reduced environmental impact